Bonnie JohnsonPosted on October 9, 2018

 As for my teenagers…they’ve gotten too old to Trick-or-Treat, but they still love candy.
 However, I bought a mixed bag of chocolate bars on October 1 and it has yet to be opened!

-Bonnie has been part of The a2 Milk CompanyTM team since the 2014 US launch.
+Bonnie joined The a2 Milk CompanyTM team for the 2014 US launch.
 She became an a2 Milk® fan when she found the research and successfully tested the milk out with her daughter.
 Bonnie has worked in the food industry for over 20 years as a Registered Dietitian-Nutritionist consultant with companies such as Quaker and PepsiCo.

 She holds a Master’s Degree in Nutrition & Science from Colorado State University.
-As Vice President of Scientific Affairs & Activation, Bonnie promotes the science and research behind a2 Milk® to Healthcare Professionals and is available to answer any questions about a2 Milk®.
+As Vice President of Scientific Affairs & Activation, Bonnie promoted the science and research behind a2 Milk® to Healthcare Professionals.